regimantas/proxinet/README.md

 ---

 ### `conf.json` are automatically created and managed by ProxiNet.
-When ProxiNer runed fith language flag, it will create `conf.json` with the selected language.
+When ProxiNer runed with language flag, it will create `conf.json` with the selected language.
 It be remembered for future runs. and saved as:
 ```json
 {